nullpass/pyventory/README.md

 * I hate the way the views.Sieze() works, need a diff approach.
 * Current server.make_parent is so dumb, like really.
 Final version will rely on what users expect to see (if anything) when it fails.
+* Will upgrade to Dj 1.8 once python-social-auth is updated.